Electrical & Electronic Appliances Spare Parts Trading License in Dubai

 Setup Costs and Steps

-Setting up a spare parts trading licence at Dubai South Business Hub is a structured and relatively straightforward process.
+Setting up a spare parts trading license at Dubai South Business Hub is a structured and relatively straightforward process.
 Costs vary depending on your chosen package, visa requirements, and office or flexi-desk arrangements.

 Typical Cost Components